 Conclusion - Is College Worth It?

-While there are many pathways to success, an undergraduate degree is still the best option for those looking to earn a solid living and live in financial comfort.
+While there are many pathways to success, an undergraduate degree is still a good option for those looking to earn a solid living and live in financial comfort.
 The return on the investment depends on students managing money wisely, making strong career choices, and backing up their diplomas with discipline and work ethic.

 While incurring loan debt sets students behind non-degreed workers for the first few years of employment the earnings potential of those with college degrees far outpaces those without.
-It's the difference between investing in a lottery ticket or contributing to your 401k.
-One is a shot in the dark, the other is a sound investment.
+However, it only makes sense if you don't spend a lot of money on that undergraduate degree.

 What do you think?
 Is college worth the investment?